How to Close a Bank Account

 Double-check for upcoming transactions that might not have been processed, such as rent, utilities or subscriptions.
 Resolving these before closing the account may help you avoid issues later.

-Be sure to cancel any savings or subaccounts connected to the checking account.
-Also notify your employer or other sources of income about your new banking details.
-Be sure to switch automatic bill payments to your new account to prevent missed payments.
+Once your new account is set up, notify your employer or other sources of income of your new banking details.
+Switch automatic bill payments to your new account to prevent missed payments.

 Once all transactions are settled, transfer the remaining funds to your new account.
 Use your current bank’s mobile app or website and look for the transfer option in the menu.
-Select transfer funds to another account and add the necessary account details.
 Transferring money typically requires the routing number and new bank account number.

-After the account details have been confirmed, follow the prompts to make the transfer and wait for the notification that it has been completed.
-Transferring money between bank accounts can take from 1 to 5 days.
+After you’ve confirmed the account details, follow the prompts to make the transfer and wait for the notification that it has been completed.
+Transferring money between bank accounts can take from 1 to 5 business days.

 Depending on the type of account you have and your financial institution, there may be multiple methods for closing your bank account.
 Two options are in-person or online.